-- [2] The subject property is known as Village Mall, which is located in North Central Red Deer.
-The shopping centre has been developed over various time periods from 1980 to 2013 and includes multiple clusters of development, with various commercial retail unit (CRU) sizes, and numerous major retail anchors and national tenants.
-The shopping centre consists of two rolls, with the subject containing a total improvement size of 136,633 square feet (sf) of a total 243,720 sf for the entire shopping centre.
-The subject's improvements are situated on 9.13 acres of land of a total 19.32 acres for the entire shopping centre. - [3] The subject is assessed as a "Retail Shopping Centre Power Centre" (Power Centre) on the Income Approach (IA) to value.
-The assessor assigns a "market income" to various CRU spaces based on their relative size, rating, and function, by using lease rates (ranging from \$1.00/sf to \$32.00/sf) deemed typical for those spaces.
+- [2] The subject property is known as Gaetz Avenue Crossing, which is located off Gaetz Avenue and Taylor Drive in South Red Deer.
+The shopping centre began development in 1985, with much of the development occurring between 1998 and 2000.
+It includes multiple clusters of development, various commercial retail unit (CRU) sizes, and numerous major retail anchors and national tenants.
+It has a total improvement size of 177,388 square feet (sf) that is situated on 613,760 sf or 14.09 acres of land. - [3] The subject is assessed as a "Retail Shopping Centre Power Centre" (Power Centre) on the Income Approach (IA) to value.
+The assessor assigns a "market income" to various CRU spaces based on their relative size, rating, and function, by using lease rates (ranging from \$1.00/sf to \$31.00/sf) deemed typical for those spaces.
 The combined total of that market income determines a Potential Gross Income (PGI) for the entire Power Centre, which is then adjusted for a vacancy allowance of 5.00%, operating costs of \$12.00 per sf, and a non-recoverable allowance of 4.00%.
 The resulting Net Operating Income (NOI) is then "capitalized" for assessment purposes at a capitalization (cap) rate of 6.50%.